apify/apify-docs/content/docs/proxy.md

 Our health check performs an HTTP and HTTPS request with each proxy server every few hours.
 If a server fails both requests 3 times in a row, it's marked as dead and all user sessions with this server are discarded.

-Banned proxies are not considered dead, since they become useable after a while.
+Banned proxies are not considered dead, since they become usable after a while.